ethereum/EIPs/EIPS/eip-xxxx.md

 ### Gas cost

-The execution of the `CREATE_DELEGATE` instruction involves less moving pieces than what EIP-7702 gas costs account for:
+The execution of the `CREATE_DELEGATE` instruction involves fewer moving pieces than what EIP-7702 gas costs account for:

 - there is no signature recovery
 - there is no dedicated calldata that must be accounted for that is not already paid for at the transaction level
 - there is no nonce update

-Therefore, the cost of executing this instruction could possibly be way lower than EIP-7702.
-Number of EIP-7702 are reused for simplicity.
-They are lower than `CREATE` or `CREATE2` operations, making the use of this instruction competitive for the intended usecases.
+Therefore, the cost of executing this instruction could be lower than EIP-7702.
+Numbers from EIP-7702 are reused for simplicity.
+They are lower than `CREATE` or `CREATE2` operations, making the use of this instruction competitive for the intended use-cases.

-## Backwards Compatibility
+## Backward Compatibility

 TODO

 ## Security Considerations

-### Delegators upgrades & deletion
+### Delegator upgrades & deletion

-Reusing EIP-7702 behavior, including clearing the code if location is 0, result in the ability to upgrade or even "remove" the created designator.
-This process is controled (and can be restricted) by the factory (the contract that calls `CREATE_DELEGATE`).
-Some factory will add checks that prevent re-executing `CREATE_DELEGATE` with a salt that was already used, making the create designator immutable.
-Other may allow access-restricted upgrades, but prevent deletion.
+Reusing EIP-7702 behavior, including clearing the code if the target is 0, results in the ability to upgrade or even "remove" the created designator.
+This process is controlled (and can be restricted) by the factory (the contract that calls `CREATE_DELEGATE`).
+Some factories will add checks that prevent re-executing `CREATE_DELEGATE` with a salt that was already used, making the create designator immutable.
+Others may allow access-restricted upgrades, but prevent deletion.
 In any case, guarantees about the lifecycle of the designator created using `CREATE_DELEGATE` are provided by the contracts that call it and not by the protocol.

-### Delegators chaining
+### Delegator chaining

-As documented in EIP-7702, designator chains or loop is are not resolved.
-This means that unlike clones, chaining is an issue.
-This is something developper are used to, as chaining proxy can often results in trange behaviors, including infinite delegation loops.
+As documented in EIP-7702, designator chains or loops are not resolved.
+This means that, unlike clones, chaining is an issue.
+This is however something developpers are used to, as chaining proxy can result in strange behaviors, including infinite delegation loops.

-Factories may want to protect against this risk by veryfing that the `target` doesn't contain a designator.
+Factories may want to protect against this risk by verifying that the `target` doesn't contain a designator.
 This can be achieved using a legacy contract helper that has access to `EXTCODEHASH`.
 It could also be done using other forms of introspection such as an `ACCOUNT_TYPE` instruction.

 ### Front running initialization

 Unlike EIP-7702 signature, which can be included in any transaction, and can thus lead to initialization front-running if the implementation doesn't check the authenticity of the initialization parameters, `CREATE_DELEGATION` is executed by a smart contract that can execute the initialization logic atomically, just after the delegation is created.
-This process is well known of developpers that initilize clones and proxyes just after creation.
+This process is well-known to developers that initialize clones and proxies just after creation.

 ## Copyright